-Describes what actions are recommended with feeder control commands (PF_CenterByShift, PF_Center, PF_Flip, and PF_Shift commands) if the user processes the feeder vibration rather than the system.
+Describes what actions are recommended with feeder control commands (PF_CenterByShift, PF_Center, PF_Flip, PF_Shift commands) if the user processes the feeder vibration rather than the system.

-Function PF_Feeder(PartID As Integer, NumFrontParts As Integer, NumBackParts As Integer, state As Integer) As Integer
+Function PF_Feeder(PartID As Integer, NumFrontParts As Integer, NumBackParts As Integer, state As Integer) As Integer '(Part Judgement)

-' (Part Judgement) ' (Vibration Action)
+'(Vibration Action)

+Number of parts that are facing up

+The number of Front parts that were found by vision and loaded into the part queue.

+• Number of parts that are facing down

+The number of Back parts that were found by vision.

+State

-Part IDSpecifies the part ID (integer value 1 to 32).
-When multi-part operation, the active part goes here.NumFrontPartsThe number of Front parts that were found by vision and loaded into the part queue.
-The number of Back parts that were found by vision.StateThe state of parts, or the recommended action that has been determined by the System goes here.
+The state of parts, or the recommended action that has been determined by the System goes here.

 One of the values from the table below will be provided.

-State / Recommended action Constant (defined in PartFeeding.inc) Notes OK to pick PF_FEEDER_PICKOK Parts are available to pick Supply more parts PF_FEEDER_SUPPLY Hopper needs to supply more parts when the Supply method is [supply parts during pick and place] (see 2.3.5 Part Supply) Parts are spread out but need to be flipped PF_FEEDER_FLIP Flip the parts Shift parts into pick region PF_FEEDER_SHIFT Shift forward into region Center, Flip and Separate PF_FEEDER_CENTER_FLI P Center, Flip and Separate Hopper is empty PF_FEEDER_HOPPER_EM PTY No part in the hopper.
-Notify the operator and supply parts in the hopper Parts have gathered against the platform wall PF_FEEDER_SHIFT_BAC KWARD Shift parts back into pick region Hopper Supply, Center, Flip and Separate PF_FEEDER_SUPPLY_CE NTER_FLIP Hopper needs to supply more parts and the parts need to be centered, flipped and separated Too many parts PF_FEEDER_TOO_MANY There are too many parts on the tray.
+State / Recommended action Constant (defined in PartFeeding.inc) Notes OK to pick PF_FEEDER_PICKOK Parts are available to pick Supply more parts PF_FEEDER_SUPPLY Hopper needs to supply more parts when the Supply method is [supply parts during pick and place].
+Refer to the following section for further details.
+Part Supply Parts are spread out but need to be flipped PF_FEEDER_FLIP Flip the parts Shift parts into pick region PF_FEEDER_SHIFT Shift forward into region Center, Flip and Separate PF_FEEDER_CENTER_FLIP Center, Flip and Separate Hopper is empty PF_FEEDER_HOPPER_EMPTY No part in the hopper.
+Notify the operator and supply parts in the hopper Parts have gathered against the platform wall PF_FEEDER_SHIFT_BACKWARDS Shift parts back into pick region Hopper Supply, Center, Flip and Separate PF_FEEDER_SUPPLY_CENTER_FLIP Hopper needs to supply more parts and the parts need to be centered, flipped and separated

+State / Recommended action Constant (defined in PartFeeding.inc) Notes Too many parts PF_FEEDER_TOO_MANY There are too many parts on the tray.
 Notify the operator.
-Wrong part PF_FEEDER_WRONGPAR T There may be a wrong part on the feeder platform.
+Wrong part PF_FEEDER_WRONGPART There may be a wrong part on the feeder platform.
 Notify the operator.
-Plate Type is Stuctured PF_FEEDER_UNKNOWN The system does not know how to handle vibration for a custom, structured plate (see 2.3.2 Vibration)
+Plate Type is Structured PF_FEEDER_UNKNOWN The system does not know how to handle vibration for a custom, structured plate Refer to the following for further details.
+Vibration

-Specify the following values based on processes you want the system to perform after PF_Feeder ends.
+Specify the following values based on processes you want the system to perform after PF Feeder ends.